icecube/icetray-public/cmake/resources/docs/pybindings.rst

 	:param Prop: The name of the Python property
 	:param Fn: The base name of the C++ Get/Set functions

+.. cfunction:: PROPERTY_TYPE(Class, Prop, GotType, Fn)

+	Add Class.Prop as a property with getter/setter functions GetFn()/SetFn(), specifying that GetFn() returns GotType.
+This is useful when wrapping overloaded getter functions.

+	:param Class: Parent C++ class
+	:param Prop: The name of the Python property
+	:param GotType: The type returned by GetFn()
+	:param Fn: The base name of the C++ Get/Set functions

 .. cfunction:: WRAP_PROP(R, Class, Fn)

 	Add Class.fn as a property with getter/setter functions GetFn()/SetFn().
 Suitable for use with :cfunc:`BOOST_PP_SEQ_FOR_EACH`.